 Which one would we choose?

-- The Pro 2000 comes with 2 cleaning modes (Daily Clean and Sensitive) compared to the 1 (Daily Clean) mode with the Pro 1000.
+- The Smart 2000 has 2 cleaning modes* (daily clean & sensitive) compared to the 1 cleaning mode (daily clean) of the Pro 1000.

-- The Pro 2000 comes with 1 x Sensitive brush head compared to 1 x CrossAction with the Pro 1000.
+- The Smart 2000 comes with a Sensitive brush head compared to the CrossAction of the Pro 1000.

 These differences are explained at length later in this article.
 However, you might wish to learn more about each brush being compared.
 To do so, check out our hands-on reviews:

 Please note.
 Every effort is made to ensure the key differences listed are correct, but these differences are subject to change without notice.
 Products and the box contents can be changed without notice and different variants can exist.

 Detailed comparison: what’s the difference between the Oral-B Pro 1000 and Smart 2000?